wds4/DCoSL/dips/coreProtocol/README.md

 Note: numbering of DIPs is subject to change.

+- [DIP-00](00.md) Everything is a graph

-- [DIP-00](00.md) Data is represented as graphs: collections of nodes and edges
+Data is represented as graphs: collections of nodes and edges

 - [DIP-01](01.md) Data curation: the principle of relativity